radiodario/backbonenotes/Backbone Testing.md

 Make sure your test tests *your* code, not the libraries you're using!
 Always try to group your logic.
 Also, Testing for default values is kinda useless.
 Be verbose about the functions you're testing.
 When testing events, they are a bit of a red herring.
 Group tests together that test how things inter-operate.
+If an event is conditionally fired, there's some logic you should be testing there.

+Zombie.js
+Phantom.js